-- A. Minimum Thresholds for Applicability: These stormwater management standards apply to all projects requiring Planning Board review and approval under the Allenstown MS4 Post-Construction Stormwater Management Ordinance.
+- A. Minimum Thresholds for Applicability: These stormwater management standards apply to all projects requiring Planning Board review and approval under the Allenstown MS4 Post Construction Stormwater Management this Ordinance.
 For smaller projects that disturb less than 10,000 square feet an applicant may request a waiver of the full standards providing minimum protections and management are implemented.
-For the purpose of these standards, disturbance is defined as any alteration of the land surface or permanent removal of vegetation or trees associated with a development activity (refer to the definition of disturbance in the Glossary of Terms). - B. Waiver Option for Small Development Projects: At the request of an applicant, the Planning Board may grant a waiver to any or all stormwater standards for projects that: disturb less than 10,000 square feet; create less than 5,000 square feet of new impervious surface; and do not disturb land within 100 feet of a surface water body or wetland. - C. Conditions for Granting of Waivers: In order for the Planning Board to issue a waiver, the applicant must demonstrate and Board must find the application meets the minimum criteria listed below and, if granted, will be considered conditions of approval. - 1.
+For the purpose of these standards, "disturbance" is defined as any alteration of the land surface or permanent removal of vegetation or trees associated with a development activity (refer to the definition of disturbance in the Glossary of Terms).
+A "disturbed area" is an ara in which the natural vegetative soil cover has been removed or altered and, therefore, is susceptible to erosion. - B. Waiver Option for Small Development Projects: At the request of an applicant, the Planning Board may grant a waiver to any or all stormwater standards for projects that: disturb less than 10,000 square feet; create less than 5,000 square feet of new impervious surface; and do not disturb land within 100 feet of a surface water body or wetland. - C. Conditions for Granting of Waivers: In order for the Planning Board to issue a waiver, the applicant must demonstrate, and Board must find that, the application meets the minimum criteria listed below and, if granted, will be considered conditions of approval. - 1.
 Runoff from NEW impervious surfaces shall be directed to a filtration and/or infiltration device or properly discharged to a naturally occurring or fully replanted and vegetated area with slopes of 15 percent or less and with adequate controls to prevent soil erosion and concentrated flow. - 2.
-Impervious surfaces for parking areas and roads shall be minimized to the extent possible (including minimum parking requirements for proposed uses and minimum road widths). - 3.
-Runoff generated from NEW impervious surfaces shall be retained on the development site and property and mimic natural hydrologic processes to the maximum extent possible, or it is determined that the biological and chemical properties of the receiving waters will not be degraded by or its hydrology will benefit from discharge of stormwater runoff from the development site. - 4.
-Compliance with standards C.1-C.4 above will be determined by the Planning Board on a case by case basis as site conditions and constraints will differ greatly between various redevelopment proposals.
+Impervious surfaces for parking areas and roads shall be minimized to the extent possible (including minimum parking requirements for proposed uses and minimum road widths).

+- 3. Runoff generated from NEW impervious surfaces shall be retained on the development site and property and mimic natural hydrologic processes to the maximum extent possible, or it is determined that the biological and chemical properties of the receiving waters will not be degraded by, or its hydrology will benefit from, discharge of stormwater runoff from the development site. - 4.
+Compliance with standards C.1-C.4-3 above will be determined by the Planning Board on a case by case basis as site conditions and constraints will differ greatly between various redevelopment proposals.